dwyl/learn-alpine.js/drag-and-drop.md

 The LiveView will send the `highlight` and `remove-highlight` to the client.
-The final step is to handle these Phoenix events with [Phoenix.LiveView.JS](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.JS.html) to add and remove the background colour via Tailwind css class.
+The final step is to handle these Phoenix events with [Phoenix.LiveView.JS](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.JS.html) to add and remove the background colour.

 In `assets/js/app.js` add (for example above `liveSocket.connect()`)the event listeners: